Le Monde diplomatique: 1989–present

-After the Second Gulf War, started in 2003 under the George W. Bush administration, Le Monde diplomatique continued to criticise the US policy of "violent intervention" in the Middle East and the neoconservative project to "reshape" the so-called "Greater Middle East" region.

 Ramonet devoted considerable space to reporting on Hugo Chávez, with whom he was said to have developed a close relationship, and his Bolivarian Revolution.

-Ramonet was succeeded by Serge Halimi who had a PhD in Political Science from the University of California Berkeley.
-In 2018, LMD publishes a total of 37 print and online editions, in a total of 20 languages.
+Ramonet was succeeded by Serge Halimi who had a PhD in political science from the University of California Berkeley.
+In 2018, LMD published a total of 37 print and online editions, in a total of 20 languages.

 The August 2017 issue of the monthly was not marketed in Algeria.
 According to sources close to the distributor, the newspaper did not get permission to do so.
-Algerian authorities gave no explanation.
+Algerian authorities did not explain.
 The heads of the newspaper claim that it was "banned" from sale in the country because of a report by journalist Pierre Daum.
-He is best known for writing a book about the harkis who stayed in Algeria after Independence, and about the difficult social and economic situation of some young Algerians.
+He is best known for writing a book about the Harkis who stayed in Algeria after Independence, and about the difficult social and economic situation of some young Algerians.